-The identification of documents attached to this TOE is listed below.
-There are three sets of the guidance documents of this TOE.
-Each of them is used in accordance with the sales area and/or sales company in which the TOE is sold.
-There are differences between the document sets in English, organisation of the documents, regulation depending on a country or area, etc. However, the equivalency of the security-relevant contents between them is confirmed by the evaluation process.
+The identification of documents attached to the TOE is listed below.
+There are two sets of the guidance documents of this TOE.
+Each of them is used in accordance with the model.
+However, the equivalency of the contents between them is confirmed through the evaluation process.

-TOE users are required to fully understand and comply with the following documents in order to uphold the assumptions.
+TOE users are required to fully understand and comply with the following documents in order to satisfy the assumptions.